-There is increased competition from other lenders in the gold loan industry, including commercial banks and other NBFCs, who also have access to funding from customers' in the form of savings and current deposits.
-We rely on higher cost loans and debentures for our funding requirements, which could reduce our margins.
-Our ability to compete effectively will depend, on our ability to raise low cost funding.
+All of these factors have resulted in increased competition from other lenders in the gold loan industry, including commercial banks and other NBFCs, who also have access to funding from customers' savings and current deposits.
+We are reliant on higher cost loans and debentures for our funding requirements, which may reduce our margins compared to competitors.
+Our ability to compete effectively will depend, to some extent, on our ability to raise low cost funding in the future.
 If we are unable to compete effectively with other participants in the gold loan industry, our business, financial condition and results of operations may be adversely affected.

-The competition in the gold loan industry has increased in gold loans are becoming increasingly standardised.
+Furthermore, as a result of increased competition in the gold loan industry, gold loans are becoming increasingly standardised.
 Variable interest rates, variable payment terms and waiver of processing fees are also becoming increasingly common.